KOSEC-LLC/BYOVD-Research/Safetica/README.md

 ## Download
 To get this vulnerable driver from "the wild"
 - Run the installer and download the `safetica_endpoint_client_x64` (SHA256: `9dbc82d61c0759c4db9862acd63408abd4664cd698b9d5669f9558a544133e3b`)
-  - At the bottom of the Safetica ONE installer, clicke where it says "Optional: Safetica Client"
+  - At the bottom of the Safetica ONE installer, click where it says "Optional: Safetica Client"
   - The vulnerable driver is installed under `C:\Program Files\Safetica\` as `ProcessMonitorDriver.sys`